The MSW Program is organized around two distinct methods of concentrations:

 The Advanced Direct Practice courses are taught concurrently with the SW 750 Field Practicum and Field Lab.
 Students are in an approved field placement for two semesters providing direct practice services to individuals, groups, and families while taking the advanced courses.

-The Advanced Direct Practice concentration is conceptualized as providing the knowledge and skills which work primarily with individuals, families, and groups that experience a wide range of problems in interpersonal relationships, social functioning, and access to community resources and services.
-The Advanced Direct Practice Concentration builds on the generalist practice knowledge, skills, and values students learn in the foundation year (SW 630 and SW631).
+The Advanced Direct Practice Advanced Specialization is conceptualized as providing the knowledge and skills which work primarily with individuals, families, and groups that experience a wide range of problems in interpersonal relationships, social functioning, and access to community resources and services.
+The Advanced Direct Practice Advanced Specialization builds on the generalist practice knowledge, skills, and values students learn in the foundation year (SW 630 and SW631).

 At the end of the Advanced Direct Practice courses, students demonstrate identification with the profession of social work and have a good understanding of their legal and ethical responsibilities.
 Students demonstrate their abilities in culturally sensitive bio-psycho-social assessments and identifying and responding to high risk factors.
 Students will also be familiar with various clinical disorders, identify empirically validated treatment models and demonstrate an ability to correctly apply an intervention and evaluate its effectiveness.

 The Administration and Community Development (A/CD) Advanced Specialization includes two required core courses (SW 740 and SW 720 Civic Engagement) and also electives which will enable students to specialize in either Administration or Community Development.
 In their final year, A/CD students take courses including civic engagement, core management functions and processes, advanced evaluation/research or a thesis, advanced social policy, and a field practicum.
 Two A/CD electives are offered in the spring: SW 745, an administration course which includes leadership and organizational change, and SW 758, a community organizing and problem solving course.